Saida near Siangkhnai Village

 Categories of Legislations Involved in the Conflict

 Land Acquisition Laws, Forest and Scheduled Area Governance Laws, Environmental Laws, Central/State Government Policy, Other

-Section 3 (1) [This section enlists the rights of Forest dwelling Scheduled Tribes and other traditional forest dwellers which include right to hold and live in the forest land, right to protect any community forest resource traditionally used, and the right to rehabilitation in case of displacement]; Section 3(2) [Central government shall provide for diversion of forest land for non-conventional source of energy provided that the land diverted is less than one hectare and is subject to the recommendation of the gram sabha]; Section 5 [This section stipulates the powers and duties of holders of forest rights to protect the wildlife, forests and biodiversity, catchments area, water sources, other ecological sensitive areas in their region and preserve their habitat from destructive practices that affect their culture and heritage]
+Section 3 (1) [This section enlists the rights of forest-dwelling Scheduled Tribes and other traditional forest dwellers, which include right to hold and live on forestland, right to protect any community forest resource traditionally used, and the right to rehabilitation in case of displacement]; Section 3(2) [Union government shall provide for diversion of forestland for non-conventional source of energy provided that the land diverted is less than one hectare and is subject to the recommendation of the Gram Sabha]; Section 5 [This section stipulates the powers and duties of holders of forest rights to protect the wildlife, forests and biodiversity, catchment area, water sources, other ecologically sensitive areas in their region and preserve their habitat from destructive practices that affect their culture and heritage]

-Section 2(ii) [Authorities or State government can pass orders for use of forest land for non-forest purposes only with the prior approval of the Central government]; Section 2(b) ['Non- forest purpose' does not include construction of dams for the purposes of Section 2 of this Act]
+Section 2(ii) [Authorities or state government can pass orders for use of forestland for non-forest purposes only with the prior approval of the Union government]; Section 2(b) ['Non- forest purpose' does not include construction of dams for the purposes of Section 2 of this Act]

-Section 3 [This provision vests powers on the Central government to take all measures necessary for the purpose of protecting and improving the quality of the environment]
+Section 3 [This provision vests powers on the Union government to take all measures necessary for the purpose of protecting and improving the quality of the environment]

-Section 2 (1)(b)(iv) [Applicability of the Act to projects related to water harvesting and water conservation structures]; Section 4 [Social Impact Assessment to be conducted by the appropriate government in consultation with the gram sabha, panchayat, municipality or municipal corporation as the case may be]; Section 8(1) [The appropriate government should ensure that the public purpose for which the land is to be acquired is bona fide and legitimate and that the potential benefits outweigh the social costs and adverse impact as determined by the Social Impact Assessment]; Section 8(2) [The appropriate government should ensure minimum displacement of people, minimum disturbance to the infrastructure, ecology and minimum adverse impact on the individuals affected]
+Section 2 (1)(b)(iv) [Applicability of the Act to projects related to water harvesting and water conservation structures]; Section 4 [Social Impact Assessment to be conducted by the appropriate government in consultation with the Gram Sabha, panchayat, municipality or municipal corporation as the case may be]; Section 8(1) [The appropriate government should ensure that the public purpose for which the land is to be acquired is bona fide and legitimate and that the potential benefits outweigh the social costs and adverse impact as determined by the Social Impact Assessment]; Section 8(2) [The appropriate government should ensure minimum displacement of people, minimum disturbance to the infrastructure and ecology and minimum adverse impact on the individuals affected]

 National Policy on Disaster Management, 2009